RockhurstHS/STEAM-Blog/stem-certification/indicators/st1.7/index.md

   </div>
   <div class="media-body">
     <h4 class="media-heading">Research for Better Teaching</h4>
-    <p>What do skillful teachers believe, know, and do — individually and collaboratively — to promote the learning and achievement of each and every student?</p>
+    <p>What do skillful teachers believe, know, and do — individually and collaboratively — to promote the learning and achievement of each and every student?
+All Rockhurst High School faculty members participate in this training.</p>
   </div>
 </div>